Racheal-jpg/Car-Market-Analysis/README.md

 4\.
 Data Combination:

-The four processed data frames (car_1, Car_2, Car_3, and Car_4) are combined into a single data frame called combined_cars using rbind().
+The four processed data frames (car_1, Car_2, Car_3, and Car_4) are combined into a single data frame called combined_cars using r-bind().

 5\.
 Data Inspection:

 The script includes View() and str() calls to inspect the resulting combined_cars data frame and check its structure.
-This allows for verification of the data cleaning and preprocessing steps.
+This allows for verification of the data cleaning and pre-processing steps.

 \## Usage